-Sometimes these figures are pure fictional accounts in order to make the show more interesting.
+Sometimes these figures are pure fictional accounts to make the show more interesting.
 In other cases, they may be very loosely based on a real character of Deadwood’s early days.
 Yet, in other instances, a name is merely borrowed from a real person, without even closely resembling the historical figure.
-This would be the case of E.B.
+This would be the case with E.B.
 Farnum.

 William Bullock – Played by Josh Eriksson, this character did not exist in actual life, as Martha Bullock was never married to Seth’s brother.
-The character, however, may be loosely based on Douglas Kislingbury, Seth’s seven year-old nephew.
-Douglas’ mother, Agnes (Seth’s sister) had already died when his father Lieutenant Frederick F. Kislingbury was sent on the Greeley Polar Seas Expedition in 1881.
-While his father was gone, Douglas was sent to stay with Seth, however the Lieutenant died on the expedition.
+The character, however, may be loosely based on Douglas Kislingbury, Seth’s seven-year-old nephew.
+Douglas’ mother, Agnes (Seth’s sister), had already died when Lieutenant Frederick F. Kislingbury was sent on the Greeley Polar Seas Expedition in 1881.
+While his father was gone, Douglas was sent to stay with Seth; however, the Lieutenant died on the expedition.
 Seth later returned Douglas to family members in New York in 1885.

 Doc Cochran – There is no record of a Doctor Cochran in Deadwood.
 In 1876, there was a doctor named Lyman F. Babcock who served the town until after the turn of the century.
-There also appears, in the 1880 census, a 27-year-old surgeon by the name of Thomas Franks, who was housed right next to the Gem Theatre.
-Another doctor by the name of F.S.
-Howe set up shop in 1901 and was known to administer to the prostitutes, many of whom escaped their lives through alcoholism, laudanum and opium use.
-Dr. Howe was known to always take his stomach pump when summoned to one of the brothels in the middle of the night.
+In the 1880 census, there also appears a 27-year-old surgeon by the name of Thomas Franks, who was housed right next to the Gem Theatre.
+Another doctor named F.S.
+Howe set up shop in 1901 and was known to administer to the prostitutes, many of whom escaped their lives through alcoholism, laudanum, and opium use.
+Dr. Howe was always known to take his stomach pump when summoned to one of the brothels in the middle of the night.

 Whitney Ellsworth – Played by Jim Beaver, there is no known man in Deadwood’s real history by this name.
 However, Ellsworth is typical of many men in the camp who spent most of their time prospecting in the various camps of the west.

-Alma Garrett – Alma Garrett, as well as her deceased husband, Brom, are fictional characters, typical of many of the naive city slickers who came to the camp in search of their fortunes.
-As such, Alma obviously didn’t own the Homestake Mine, have an affair with Seth Bullock, or capitalize the Deadwood Bank.
-Alma Garrett is played by Molly Parker on the HBO Deadwood series.
+Alma Garrett – Alma and her deceased husband, Brom, are fictional characters, typical of many of the naive city slickers who came to the camp in search of their fortunes.
+As such, Alma didn’t own the Homestake Mine, have an affair with Seth Bullock, or capitalize the Deadwood Bank.
+Molly Parker plays Alma Garrett on the HBO Deadwood series.

-Joanie Stubbs – Though there was a theatre called the Bella Union in Deadwood, there is no record that a Joanie Stubbs ever worked there or anywhere else in the mining camp.
-While there were several other madams who worked in the camp, including Dora Dufran and Mollie Johnson, the character of Joanie does not closely follow what is known about these to madams.
-Additionally, the Bella Union was not owned by Cy Tolliver, but by a gentleman named Tom Miller.
-Though very grand, like the building in the series, the Bella Union was not a gambling saloon, but rather, was a theatre that provided entertainment mild enough for “proper” ladies and family members.
-Joanie Stubbs is played by Kim Dickens on the HBO Deadwood series.
+Joanie Stubbs – Though there was a theatre called the Bella Union in Deadwood, there is no record that a Joanie Stubbs worked there or anywhere else in the mining camp.
+While several other madams worked in the camp, including Dora Dufran and Mollie Johnson, the character of Joanie does not closely follow what is known about these to madams.
+Additionally, the Bella Union was not owned by Cy Tolliver but by a gentleman named Tom Miller.
+Though very grand, like the building in the series, the Bella Union was not a gambling saloon but a theatre that provided entertainment mild enough for “proper” ladies and family members.
+Kim Dickens plays Joanie Stubbs on the HBO Deadwood series.

 Cy Tolliver – There is no record of a Cy Tolliver in Deadwood’s history.
-The Bella Union was actually was built and owned by a man named Tom Miller in 1876 and truly was the grandest place in town.
+The Bella Union was built and owned by a man named Tom Miller in 1876 and indeed was the grandest place in town.
 The reception room quickly became the central meeting place of Deadwood.
 However, the Bella Union didn’t last very long.
-In November 1878, the entire place was dismantled and the furniture and fixtures were sold.
-The lower floor became a grocery store and the upper floor, a meeting room called Mechanics Hall.
-Cy Toliver is played by Powers Boothe on the HBO Deadwood series.
+In November 1878, the whole place was dismantled, and the furniture and fixtures were sold.
+The lower floor became a grocery store, and the upper floor, a meeting room called Mechanics Hall.
+Powers Boothe plays Cy Toliver on the HBO Deadwood series.

 Did they really use that much foul language in the Old West?
 This is a little fictional and a little factual.
-They did use bad language in Deadwood’s early days, when the camp was primarily filled with rowdy men and rough characters.
+They did use foul language in Deadwood’s early days when the camp was primarily filled with rowdy men and rough characters.
 It was so bad, in fact, that the newspaper headlines reported, in 1879, that residents were organizing to suppress the profanity.
 However, in those days, such words as crap, shit, damn, and bitch were considered to be very foul language.
-Today, these words are used in every day common language and we hear them all the time, usually taking little offense.
-Therefore, the show uses the “worst” words (of today) in order to get the point across.
+Today, these words are used in common everyday language, and we hear them all the time, usually taking minor offense.
+Therefore, the show uses the “worst” words (of today) to get the point across.